View Helen Schommer's Obituary on greenbaypressgazette.com and share memories

 Helen Lucy Schommer

+Helen is survived by her children: Richard (Gail) Schommer, Mary (Tom) Van Handel, Marjorie (Dave) Heindl, Barbara (Brent) Rohm, Jane (James) Krueger and Bob (Janece) Schommer; grandchildren: Jessica Eisch, Stacy (Andrew) Hitt, Brian (Jessica) Van Handel, Rick (Monica) Van Handel, Wendy (Chad) Van Camp, Christopher Heindl, Anthony (Melanie) Heindl, Erin (Matthew) Smith, Joseph (special friend, Tara) Heindl, Daniel (Christina) Heindl, David Heindl, Craig (Jess) Rohm, Chad (Vanessa) Rohm, Dylan Krueger, Jenna (special friend, Gregory Cota) Krueger, Luke Schommer and Nikayla Schommer; great grandchildren: Ashton, Aiden, Tyler, Kaitlyn, Isaac, Micah, Warren, Sydney, Brecken, Fallon, Cale, Carter, Declan, Beckett, Brody, Lucas, Addisyn, Bryanna and Jovie Lu; a sister, Rita (Pat) Roche; a sister-in-law, Anna Mae De Coster; a special nephew, Bob "Twinkie" De Coster who was always willing to help out Helen, and many other nieces, nephews, relatives and friends.

+Helen was preceded in death by her husband, Merle Schommer; granddaughter, Dana Marie Krueger; siblings: Ann (Jack) Roeland, Sally (Bob) Schmidt, Rose Mueller, Lawrence (Georgine) Gengler and Jenny Gengler; brothers and sisters-in-law: Gladys (Hank) Anschutz, Hazel Schommer, Betty (Charles) Coppus, Jack (Marcella) Schommer, Ray (Betty) Schommer, Fran (Tom) Thompson and Mark De Coster.

 Funeral services will be held at 12:00 noon on Tuesday, May 21, 2019, at St. Nicholas Catholic Church, W2037 County Road S, Freedom, with Fr.
 Walter Stumpf officiating.
 Visitation will be at the church on Tuesday from 9:00 a.m. until the time of the Mass.
+Interment will be in the parish cemetery.
 For online condolences, please visit www.verkuilenfh.com.

+The Schommer family would like to extend a special thank you to Dr. Wilkes and staff, the staffs of ThedaCare Appleton, Heartland Hospice and Renaissance Assisted Living for all of the loving care shown to Helen.